 At the time, these were our only three options….
 Which would you choose?
 We chose the first option since we were trying to keep costs as low as possible for our first year.
 But, after watching them being used and getting feedback, we knew there needed to be a better option.
 After a lot of research, we began our own company to fill the gap in the market….
 The birth of Bleacher Rentals!

-Whether building/ reviewing your own bleachers, or looking into rental options, always make sure that your bleachers follow the building code.
-Ensure they have safe and accessible stairs and walkways, proper guardrails and footboards, and no gaps that are larger than 4” diameter.
-This will avoid injuries to your guests and potentially lawsuits to you.
+Whether you’re reviewing your own bleachers or evaluating rental options, always verify that your seating meets building code.
+Look for safe stairs and walkways, proper guardrails, enclosed footboards, and no gaps larger than 4 inches.
+This protects your guests — and protects you from liability.

 * Standard on Bleachers, Folding and Telescopic Seating, and Grandstands, 2012 ICC 300 – https://codes.iccsafe.org/content/ICC3002012